How to Claim Your Federal Solar Tax Credit

 2. Avoid uncertainty: Future rate structures could reduce the value of your solar investment.

-3. Take advantage of incentives and exclusive financing: In addition to net metering, other federal and state incentives are still available, making this a cost-effective time to go solar.
+3. Take advantage of incentives: In addition to net metering, other federal and state incentives are still available, making this a cost-effective time to go solar.

 The Solar Energy Industries Association (SEIA) and Wood Mackenzie released their Solar Market Insight Report for Q4 2024, revealing significant trends, steady growth, and milestones in the U.S. solar industry.
 Here’s a summary of the key findings: